You may experience a variety of changes in your vision after your stroke. These changes can include:

 Below the videos are downloadable sheets you can print and use for the exercises.

 Continue to scroll past the exercises for additional adaptive strategies

 Saccades with photos, Start with photos close together, slowly spread apart.

 For these exercises, use photos of familiar people (friends, family, loved ones, etc.)

-Tips, Strategies, and Activities For Vision Challenges
+Tips and Strategies For Vision Challenges

 1. Have you been told that you have a visual field cut or eye muscle weakness?